francescoBianchi7/VideoGame/Google_tests/lib/googletest/docs/AdvancedGuide.md

 function returns prematurely.
 As the function now returns `void`, you can use any assertion inside of it.

-If changing the function's type is not an option, you should just use assertions that generate non-fatal failures, such as `ADD_FAILURE*` and `EXPECT_*`.
+If changing the function's Enemytype is not an option, you should just use assertions that generate non-fatal failures, such as `ADD_FAILURE*` and `EXPECT_*`.